 Locally, San José and Santa Clara County had a reputation for being a feminist capital when we had numerous women elected to mayor, city council, and county supervisor positions.
 Under Mayor Susan Hammer, we had a 10-year cultural plan.
 We need more women to step forward in the political realms and other areas of leadership, and for them to support other women to strengthen their leadership.

-Whirligig: Is it important for this generation to acknowledge or even be aware of the work of previous generations?
+Nanette: Is it important for this generation to acknowledge or even be aware of the work of previous generations?

-Jan: We find inspirational support and advice from someone who has “been through it.”hether it’s for survival or success, it’s helpful to learn from others’ past mistakes, to see how recurring socio/political/economic conditions can disrupt anyone’s path.
+Jan: We find inspirational support and advice from someone who has “been through it.”
+Whether it’s for survival or success, it’s helpful to learn from others’ past mistakes, to see how recurring socio/political/economic conditions can disrupt anyone’s path.
 This knowledge can force us to rethink, reprioritize, and examine our values in relation to others who are also struggling, many times in hidden ways.

 Why should an artist care?
 If you define art, your art community, too narrowly, you will miss out.
 If you have no interest in civic engagement or building community, you leave these endeavors to others, which may have quite undesirable consequences.
 Propaganda, including hype of all sorts, is a given.
 Will it take over?
 Freedoms are at stake.
 The arts influence values and policy, directly or indirectly.

 The book was written with many takeaways for this generation.
 Historian Connie Young Yu wrote of the moral courage of her ancestors who came to this country to build the railroads and asked if she herself would be tested.
 Through their unusual collaborative quilts and books, Gen Guracar and Connie Young Yu present a challenge to new generations to engage democracy.
-And people of this generation are taking notice of earlier generation(s).
+And people of this generation are taking notice of earlier generations.
 Recent Stanford graduate Stephanie Gutierrez wrote of the art and activist legacy of José Antonio and Cecilia Preciado Burciaga at Stanford.
 Another Stanford graduate student, Fanya Becks, has been writing about the Muwekma Ohlone.
 Recent SJSU graduate student Allison Connor wrote her thesis on artist Juana Alicia, who led and collaborated on major murals in the valley, including a large one for MACLA.

-Whirligig: Your curatorial practice focused on hearing and representing multiple and diverse voices in an attempt to represent not what we already know and recognize in art, but the larger scope of the local creative community.
+Nanette: Your curatorial practice focused on hearing and representing multiple and diverse voices in an attempt to represent not what we already know and recognize in art, but the larger scope of the local creative community.
 What were the challenges associated with this level of inclusiveness?

 Jan: Advocate Consuelo Santos Killins stated, “The assumption is that quality exists only in highly visible cultural institutions—the truth is an abundance of artistic quality exists in Santa Clara Valley … As in San José, significant progress in the arts will occur when people speak up in order to change attitudes toward art—people who believe in the area they live in.” the same vein, we are accustomed to, and often judged by, providing validity and stature by citing accepted art forms and well-known names and places.
 I wanted to get beyond traditional and social-media “star/power” systems, and think about meaning, value, and the potential for enlightenment and growth from different sources.

 Many people tend to cluster in their own community.
 I strove to have multiple and diverse voices included.
 To expand the conversation, you have to take the effort, walk across the street, and talk to them.
 There are valid concerns about having their community’s voice taken, stolen or exploited.
 To avoid and/or counter this, I included direct quotations, and collaborated, mentored, dialogued, and reviewed the written material with those close to it to increase my understanding.
-For publications, I asked a diverse group of authors to write large chunks or whole articles.
-I sought personal responses to areas that resonated with them (or didn’t), and invited feedback/critique.
+For publications I asked a diverse group of authors to write large chunks or whole articles.
+I sought personal responses to areas that resonated with them (or didn’t) and invited feedback/critique.

 I also wanted to expand the scope of art to include disciplines that are not traditionally considered part of the “real” artistic practice, such as weaving and sewing.
 This was a big challenge.
 Some people need to draw a line around art, and there is a strong resistance to questioning.
 After years of conditioning, people weren’t always receptive to letting go of long-held notions.
 Questioning the limits or distinctions can lead to confusion, or one may be dismissed.
 But pushing these boundaries is important.
 Consuelo Jimenez Underwood’s example clarifies the benefits of having a larger-scope approach.
 Through her installations, weavings, threads of many colors, and words, she has made the case for the “Thread Art Warrior.”

-Whirligig: The exhibitions you curated for the Euphrat never seemed to be focused on you as a curator or as the purveyor of a vision, but rather seemed focused on the celebration of the artists and works which came together thematically.
+Nanette: The exhibitions you curated for the Euphrat never seemed to be focused on you as a curator or as the purveyor of a vision, but rather seemed focused on the celebration of the artists and works which came together thematically.
 It has been said that when seeking input from others you acted as a sponge, appeared to want the articulation of the exhibition to be community-driven and were extremely open and totally non-controlling.
 Where does this come from?

 Jan: My mother saw many sides to any question or statement.
 I would think I understood something; then she would offer various viewpoints, put me in other people’s shoes.
 With her influence, I realized how difficult it was to see a big picture and the importance of asking questions.
 This realization helped me to stay open to input and not think I had all the answers.